Page contents:

 Common scenario, and it can be tricky to deal with.

-First, you need to decide if you’re going to accept the change in circumstances.
+First, you need to decide if you’re willing to accept the change in circumstances.
 While many tenants do sneak in pets through the backdoor, it isn’t always a disaster, and many landlords just accept the reality of the situation and manage to walk away relatively unscathed.
-But that’s usually the case when the tenant has a proven track record of paying rent on time, keeping the property clean and maintained etc.
+But that’s usually only the case when the tenant has a proven track record of paying rent on time, keeping the property clean and maintained etc.

 If you want out (i.e. you’re unhappy with the situation)

 Before raging like a bull in a china shop, it’s advised to try the diplomatic approach.
 If you want the pet gone, it might be worth kindly requesting the tenant to remove the pet from the premises.
+It probably won’t go down well either way (just being honest), but diplomacy is always the best approach nonetheless.

-Points to consider
+Points to consider when dealing with tenants with pets

 - If a tenant leaves behind their pet after they vacate, it is the landlord’s responsibility to deal with it.